 Confused by Alt-text for images for document and web accessibility?
 Find out which images need Alt-text, how to write good Alt-text, how long it should be and how to add it to web and InDesign images.
-Also find out lots of Alt-text do’s and don’ts.
+Also find out lots of Alt-text tips for images.

 When you design documents destined for both print and the web, if all you do is export your layout files to low- and high-resolution PDFs, you’re missing out on providing a better experience for readers of PDFs or print and a higher value to your clients.
 Learn how to make PDF and print documents more user friendly.